Saunved/mint-css/README.md

+## Intro
+mint-css is boilerplate CSS that you can use for prototyping, theming, or even use directly in your projects.
+It comes with full support for dark themes and contrast-conscious typography.

 ## Get started
 1. Start by installing Sass on your computer from [here](https://github.com/sass/dart-sass/releases/tag/1.26.3). *Feel free to read up on Sass if you are unfamiliar with it.*
 2. Clone this repository